wavebeem/bread-n-butter/docs/index.md

 prepared for the language or input of your choice.
 A few functions and methods, paired with a bit of regular expression experience, is all you need.

+bnb has zero dependencies and is only 1.6 KB minified and gzipped (11.7 KB raw compiled JS from TypeScript source).

 ## Installation

 ```shell